-Students in Introduction to Law may be granted supplementary examinations, to be written in January/February, provided that they obtain at least 40% in their first examination, and provided that they otherwise qualify for a supplementary examination in the Faculty in which they have been registered.
+Students in Introduction to Law may be granted supplementary examinations, to be written in January/February of the subsequent calendar year, provided that they obtain at least 40% in their first examination, and provided that they otherwise qualify for a supplementary examination in the Faculty in which they have been registered.
 The Law Faculty will also recommend that a supplementary examination be granted to students who obtain a mark of below 40% in a component course, provided that their aggregate mark for Legal Theory 1 is 50% or above.